-We consider carbon dioxide injection into dipped 3D reservoirs through multiple wells over 30 years, as shown in Figure~\ref{fig:model_flow}~\textbf{a}.
-Our data set considers a comprehensive collection of input variables for practical carbon dioxide storage projects, covering most realistic scenarios of potential sites.
-Each input variable is sampled according to expert knowledge, including reservoir conditions (depth, temperature, dip angle), injection schemes (number of injection wells, rates, perforation intervals), and permeability heterogeneity (mean, standard deviation, correlation lengths).
-See \textit{Supplementary, Data set generation} for details for the input variable sampling.
+We consider CO$_2$ injection into 3D saline reservoirs~\cite{page2020global} through multiple wells over 30 years, as shown in Figure~\ref{fig:model_flow}~\textbf{a}.
+Our data set includes a comprehensive collection of input variables for practical CO$_2$ storage projects, covering most realistic scenarios of potential CCS sites.
+Input parameters comprise reservoir conditions (depth, temperature, dip angle), injection schemes (number of injection wells, rates, perforation intervals), and permeability heterogeneity (mean, standard deviation, correlation lengths).
+This comprehensive data set allows the trained Nested FNO to serve as a general-purpose simulator alternative for most CCS project settings.
+See \textit{Supplementary Text, Data set generation} for details on input variable sampling.